-Special Statewide Projects solicited by the Division of Historical Resources and Main Street grants do not require a match.
+Special Statewide Projects solicited by the Division of Historical Resources, Certified Local Governments (CLG) and Main Street grants do not require a match.

 Q: How are applications evaluated?

 Step 3: The Grant Application Review Panel, for Small Matching grants, or the Florida Historical Commission (FHC), for Special Category grants, reviews and ranks applications at a public meeting.
-After the public discussion of each project, each member ranks each project numerically (with 1 being the highest rank) within each category.
+After the public discussion of each project, each member ranks each project numerically within each category.
 The average score of all the rankings determines the final ranking for each project.

 Q: What criteria are used in the review process?

-A: Applications are evaluated according to their conformance with both the program's Application Evaluation Criteria and the Statewide Preservation Priorities for your project category.
+A: Applications are evaluated according to their conformance with both the program's Application Evaluation Criteria and priorities for your project category.
 These criteria are listed with each solicitation for applications.